JosephHewitt/wardriver_rev3/README.md

 - [Adafruit SSD1306](https://github.com/adafruit/Adafruit_SSD1306) v2.5.x by Adafruit
 - [OneWire](https://www.pjrc.com/teensy/td_libs_OneWire.html) at least v2.3.7 by Paul Stoffregen
 - [GParser](https://github.com/GyverLibs/GParser) v1.4.x by AlexGyver

+You can find the exact version number which should be installed in the file `libraries.txt`.

 If using the official PCB, the code in "B" corresponds to the board soldered above the silkscreen text "Made by Joseph Hewitt".
 The source file "A" is for the remaining ESP32.
 You may flash the boards when they are soldered to the PCB or before soldering -- it's your choice.